Gov. Walz unveils revised Minnesota state budget

 RELATED: Can Minnesota's $9 billion budget surplus fund the demands of striking Minneapolis educators?

 At the end of last month, Senate Majority Leader Jeremy Miller and other GOP lawmakers indicated that they wanted to cut the state's first tier tax rate from 5.35% to 2.8% beginning with the current tax year.
-The first-tier rate would apply to the first $41,000 of your income on a joint return, or the first $28,000 of your income if you're a single filer.
+The first-tier rate would apply to the first $41,000 of a resident's income on a joint return, or the first $28,000 for single filers.

 Watch the latest political coverage from the Land of 10,000 Lakes in our YouTube playlist: